MatteoPancini/TIW-2022-Pancini-Scherini/README.md

-# Image Gallery Web App
+# Image Gallery Web App - PureHTML Version

 The project consists of a web app that manages an image gallery.
 Every user can register, login, create a new album, upload an image on an album, write a comment below an image, see other's user images.